kaihendry/dabase.com/content/blog/terraform.md

 ## Blast factor

 Most organisations split their IaC arbitrarily into different stacks.
-More stacks, the more difficult to deploy the complete infrastructure.
+More stacks, the more difficult to deploy the complete infrastructure or just one service.

 ## Time outs

-If you're waiting for infrastructure to provision and there is some break in connectivity or operation, your state file will be inconsistent.
+If you're waiting for infrastructure to provision and there is some break in connectivity or operation, **your state file will be inconsistent**.

 You then need to do manual [import actions](/tips/cloud/2022/Terraform-Import/) to repair the situation.